-GCAR's governance structure is comprised of standing committees and annually appointed committees or task forces, which review specific Association issues and make recommendations to the Board of Directors for action or implementation.
-Provided below are the descriptions of each committee.
+Greater Chattanooga REALTORS®' governance structure is comprised of committees and task forces, which review specific issues and make recommendations to the Board of Directors for action or implementation.
+Provided below are the descriptions of each volunteer opportunity.
 Should you wish to attend a committee meeting as a guest, please refer to our Meeting Policy.

 Committee Sign-up & Appointment Process

 PROFESSIONAL STANDARDS: Prior experience on the Grievance Committee is preferred.
 Conducts hearings on possible violations of the REALTOR® Code of Ethics and arbitration requests.
 Staggered, 4-year terms.
-Meets, as needed.
-NOTE: Appointees to the Professional Standards Committee MUST attend REQUIRED ALL DAY TRAINING on January 6, 2017.
+NOTE: Appointees to the Professional Standards Committee MUST attend REQUIRED ALL DAY TRAINING on January 17, 2018.